tobiasrask/entity-api/README.md

 Creating, loading, updating and deleting entities can be messy operation behind the scenes, if there is no proper way to do it.
 This module aims to help you formalize these basic entity operations by defining required `Entity types`, `Entities` and specialized handlers like `View handler`, `List handler`, `Storage handler` and `Access handler`.

 Field API provides tools to define, manage, view and validate entity fields.
-Check out usage example below.

 ### Supported storage backends